Credit: http://www.billyyeager.com / Scene from the film Jimmy’s Story

-Due to the stories published by XS Magazine and The Miami Herald Billy Yeager’s performance art could be misconstrued by some as nothing more than a superficial prank.
-But underneath the ludicrous exterior, the musician propping himself up as the joker, making the audience laugh, was in fact not a joke at all; Jimmy Story’s Performance Artwork was a protest statement against our superficial pop culture and the mainstream media that turns a blind eye, and dupes people, by publishing sensational stories.
+Due to the stories published by XS Magazine and The Miami Herald Billy Yeager’s Jimmy Story performance art could be misconstrued by some as nothing more than a superficial prank.
+But underneath the ludicrous exterior, the musician propping himself up as the joker, making the audience laugh, was in fact not a joke at all; Jimmy Story’s Performance Piece was a protest statement against our superficial pop culture and the mainstream media that turns a blind eye and dupes people by publishing sensational stories.

 No matter how ridiculous a story is, as long as they can create headlines, it’s “fit to print.”

 XS magazine featured Jimmy Story on their cover.
 It was obvious that they never believed Jimmy Story was the son of Jimi Hendrix, as they admitted in a interview with the Miami Herald, but still the magazine chose to run the story because they thought it would be a good story.